mantidproject/mantid/docs/source/release/v6.1.0/muon.rst

 Improvements
 ############

-- The muon fitting tab has been redesigned allowing it to be simpler to use and making it more stable.
+- The muon fitting tab has been redesigned making it easier to use and more stable.
+TF Asymmetry fitting has seen the largest improvement in usability as the fit function is now displayed in a much simpler form.

 .. figure:: ../../images/MuonFittingTabRedesign.PNG
    :class: screenshot